 Notes: Great St. Johnswort is native and found in the eastern section of Minnesota, particularly counties of the SE Quadrant.
 In North America it is found in the NE quadrant, from Minnesota eastward to the coast and south as far as Missouri and West Virginia.
 In a great number of these states it is either threatened or endangered and believed extirpated in Maine and Maryland.
 In Canada it is found from Ontario eastward.

-Eloise Butler's records show that she planted this species in 1907, '08, '09 and '19 - obtained from Minnesota sources.
-Martha Crone reported planting it in 1933 and 1934.
+Eloise Butler's records show that she planted this species in 1907, '08, '09, '19 and '28 - obtained from Minnesota sources.
+She used the old name Hypericum ascyron.
+Martha Crone reported planting it in 1933, '34, and '50'.
 It was listed on her Garden Census of 1951 and presumably has been in the Garden for all these years.

 Eloise Butler wrote of Great St. Johnswort: "One of our finest native, yellow flowered plants is the Great St. Johnswort, Hypericum ascyron.
 It may be seen in rich lowland about Minnehaha.
 It is tall and sturdy, a profuse bloomer and interesting in bud and in fruit.
 The multiplicity of the stamens gives a light-some grace to the flowers of this family.
 The flower of this species is large, measuring some three inches across.
 The petals, when aging, roll up lengthwise, forming a spidery appearance, which adds variety to the inflorescence, together with the striking buds and seedpods.
 We can but wonder that with all its merits this plant has not been seized upon for cultivation.
 In the wild garden in Glenwood Park, it is well established in two colonies."
 Published July 23, 1911 Minneapolis Sunday Tribune.